-Shāktānanda Āshram is a sanctuary located on occupied Ssts ‘p-abc (Sammamish) land.
-It is founded on the Universal principles of Love, Compassion, Cooperation, Integrity, Grace, and Ease.
-We are a safe and welcoming space for people of all races, religions, genders, sexual preferences, and political leanings.
+Shāktānanda Āshram, located on occupied Ssts ‘p-abc (Sammamish) land, believes BLACK LIVES MATTER, operates in the Sacred Gift Economy, and is a place for gathering in community.
+Founded on the Universal principles of Love, Compassion, Cooperation, Integrity, Grace, and Ease, we are a safe and welcoming space for people of all races, religions, genders, sexual preferences, and political leanings.
 Respecting our inherent right to self-determination is of the utmost importance.

-We are a community āshram; a private residence that is used as a gathering place for people from all walks of life and practitioners of all spiritual paths.
-We gather at pre-determined times to explore our individual, internal connection to the Divine, in community.
+We are a community āshram; a private residence which has space reserved for gatherings of individuals and groups of people from all walks of life and practitioners of all spiritual paths.
+We meet at pre-determined times to engage in activities that enhance our individual internal connection to the Divine as well as to each other in community.

-All events at Shāktānanda Āshram use Matṛka Shakti, the power of Sacred Sound, woven together with New Thought principles, which hold we co-create with the Universe.
+Events at Shāktānanda Āshram use Matṛka Shakti, the power of Sacred Sound, woven together with New Thought principles that teach that since we are always co-creating with the Universe, it is wise to choose what we create mindfully.
 The sacred sound practices are sourced from Indian Yogic Philosophy including Tantrism and Hinduism.
 We honor and give gratitude to the elders and teachers who have preserved these practices and shared them so generously down through the millennia.
-We strive to teach them as authentically as possible, to protect and honor their legacy.
-Their purpose is to expand our awareness, so that we awaken to our true divine nature, and they enhance our experience of life on many levels.
+We commit to teach them as authentically as possible, in order to protect and honor their legacy.
+These practices serve to expand our awareness, so that we awaken to our true nature, and they enhance our experience of life on many levels.
 Beneficial side-effects include an increased capacity to live in the world with peace and power.

 “Shāktānanda” means the all encompassing bliss that comes from recognizing our true nature of Oneness with Shakti, also known as Consciousness in form.
 Shakti is the power of the entire Universe, and is the power that animates our body/minds.
 She is the source of our aliveness.